JSRocksHQ/harmonic/README.md

 harmonic init [PATH]
 ```
 [PATH] is your website dir.
 The default path is the current dir.
+After init, enter in your website dir and start creating posts, etc.

 ## Config
 The Harmonic config file is a simple JSON object.